blackferncreations/germankeycut/README.md

 ## Feedback and progression observation

-Observe how the configured system performs through subsequent evaluation, interaction and progression.
+Observe how the configured structure performs through subsequent evaluation, interaction and progression.

 This sequence is not a fixed market-entry playbook.